riya2509/awesome-generative-ai-guide/interview_prep/60_gen_ai_questions.md

 1. **What is the difference between generative and discriminative models?**
 - Answer:
     - Generative models, such as Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs), are designed to generate new data samples by understanding and capturing the underlying data distribution.
-Discriminative models, on the other hand, focus on distinguishing between different classes or categories within the data.
+Discriminative models such as logistic regression , on the other hand, focus on distinguishing between different classes or categories within the data.

+    - These are the two different types of ML model

         ![60_fig_8](https://github.com/aishwaryanr/awesome-generative-ai-guide/blob/main/interview_prep/img/60_fig_8.png)